-Workforce program and curriculum review/change is initiated through a Program Advisory Committee along with academically/experientially qualified full-time faculty.
-Academic program and curriculum review/change is primarily initiated by academically qualified full-time faculty.
-All curriculum changes are channeled through the Division Chairs and the Dean of Instructional Services.
-All program and curriculum changes are presented to the Academic Council and the College President for approval.
-The Academic Council oversees the addition, review, and evaluation of curricula.
-Members of this council include the Dean of Instructional Services, the Associate Dean of Career and Technology Education, representatives from the Admissions/Registrar's Office, a counselor, a librarian, Division Chairs, Director of Continuing Education, Faculty Senate representatives, Director of Institutional Research, Director of Distance Learning, Assistant to the Dean of Instructional Services, and select faculty members.
-If a new program is being considered, it is developed only after a need has been demonstrated and financial resources secured.
-If an instructional program is discontinued at Vernon College, it is done in a way that will not harm students' transfer requirements and graduation needs.
+Workforce program and curriculum review/change is initiated through a Program

+Advisory Committee

+along with academically/experientially qualified full-time faculty.

+Academic program

+and

+curriculum

+review/change

+is primarily

+initiated

+by academically

+qualified

+full-time

+faculty

+All program

+and

+curriculum

+changes

+are

+program

+and

+curriculum

+changes

+are

+program

+and

+curriculum

+changes

+are

+program

+and

+curriculum

+changes

+are

+program

+and

+curriculum

+changes

+are

+program

+and

+curriculum

+changes

+are

+program

+and

+curriculum

+changes

+are

+program

+program</a

+College, it is done in a way that will not harm students' transfer requirements and graduation needs.
 Any new workforce education program must be approved by an advisory committee, the Academic Council, the College President, Board of Trustees, and the Texas Higher Education Coordinating Board (THECB) prior to implementation.
 Except for the use of advisory committees, the same review is required for transfer degrees.
 This review ensures that curricula are directly related to the mission statement of the college.
 This approval process may also involve required or voluntary external agency approval.
 The workforce education programs follow the curriculum development process as published in Guidelines for Instructional Programs in Workforce Education and in the Workforce Education Course Manual.
-Academic transfer degrees must include the Texas core curriculum requirements, and courses chosen from the Academic Course Guide Manual and the Common Course Numbering System.
+Academic transfer degrees must include the Texas core curriculum requirements, and courses chosen from the Academic Course Guide Manual and the Course Numbering System.